icicle4/MBDD-Net/ReadMe.md

-# Multi Branch Deformable Deconvluation Net
+# Multi Branch Deformable Deconvluation Net for Pose Estimation

 ## Introduction
 This is an official pytorch implementation of mypaper. </br>